tronprotocol/documentation/TRX/Gudiance_after_TRON_Mainnet_Launch/Gudiance_For_Users_After_TRON_Mainnet_Launch.md

    If your TRX is held in a wallet and you were not aware of the migration notice, or saw the migration notice after June 25th, please visit our permanent token-exchange counter to exchange your tokens for Mainnet TRX.

    **Note**: User's token migration is not perceptible.
-Please deposit TRX to an exchange before June 25th (BJ time), and TRX's normal trading will not be affected.
+Please deposit TRX to an exchange before June 25th (GMT+8), and TRX's normal trading will not be affected.